grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 There are mainly two ways:
 1. Go to the front page (on the [frontend](1-2-terms.md#frontend)) and click the _edit page_ button.

 ![Screenshot](assets/edit-button.png)

 1. Go to _Pages_, hover the mouse pointer over the front page and click the _Edit_ link.

 ![Screenshot](assets/edit-page.png)

 ## You'll master it

 The front page is the most advanced page to edit.
-Once you master it, editing other pages is peanuts 😁.
+Once you master it, editing other pages is peanuts.
 And even the front page isn't that complicated!

 ## The main campaign

 This is the main content block with the images the bars etc.

 ![Screenshot](assets/main-campaign.png)

 Just play around with the main campaign elements in the